tygeremily/text-as-data/README.md

 # text-as-data
+Use supervised learning techniques to classify data in the form of text.

 ## Introduction
 The first part of this file is a simple example of using supervised learning to classify a new observation from previously labeled data in the emaildata.csv.
 This example is done twice, with and without smoothing.